CristianQiu/Unity-URP-Volumetric-Light/README.md

 # Installation

 The recommended way to install the package is through the package manager in Unity (UPM).
+Before installing, make sure that URP is installed and correctly set up in your project.
+Then you can proceed to install this package:

 1. Inside Unity, go to "Window"-> "Package Manager".
 2. Once the window is opened, go to the "+" symbol at the top left corner, and select "Install package from git URL".
 See the image below.